Eulerian orientations and Hadamard codes: A novel connection via counting: Introduction

 Now we formally define the \#EO problem.
-A 0-1 valued constraint function (or a signature) $f$ of arity $n$ is a map $\mathbb{Z}^n_2 \to \{0, 1\}$.
-The support of $f$ is $\mathscr{S}(f) = \{\alpha \in \mathbb{Z}_2^n | f(\alpha)=1\}$.
-A signature $f$ of arity $2n$ is an \emph{Eulerian orientation} (EO) signature if for every $\alpha\in \mathscr{S}(f)$, wt$(\alpha)=n$.
+A 0-1 valued constraint function (or signature) $f$ of arity $n$ is a map $\mathbb{Z}^n_2 \to \{0, 1\}$.
+The support of $f$ is $\mathscr{S}(f) = \{\alpha \in \mathbb{Z}_2^n \mid f(\alpha)=1\}$.
+A signature $f$ of arity $2n$ is an \emph{Eulerian orientation} (EO) signature if for every $\alpha\in \mathscr{S}(f)$, the Hamming weight wt$(\alpha)=n$.
 The problem \#EO($\mathcal{F}$) specified by a set $\mathcal{F}$ of EO signatures is defined as follows.
 The input is a graph $G$ where each vertex $v$ of $G$ is associated with some function $f_v$ from $\mathcal{F}$.
 The incident edges to $v$ are totally ordered and correspond to input variables to $f_v$.
 Each edge has two ends, and an orientation of the edge is denoted by assigning 0 to the head and 1 to the tail.
 Thus, locally at every vertex $v$, a $0$ represents an incoming edge and a $1$ represents an outgoing edge.
-An Eulerian orientation corresponds to an assignment to each edge ($01$ or $10$) where the numbers of 0's and 1's at each $v$ are equal.
-Then, the local constraint function $f_v$ takes value $1$ if the restriction imposed by $f_v$ are satisfied by the local assignment on edges incident to $v$.
-Otherwise, $f_v=0$.
-Since every $f_v$ is an EO signature, it takes value $1$ only if the numbers of input 0's and 1's are equal.
-Thus, only Eulerian orientations can contribute value $1$.
+An Eulerian orientation corresponds to an assignment to each edge ($01$ or $10$) where the numbers of 0s and 1s at each $v$ are equal.
+The local constraint function $f_v$ evaluates to 1 if the local assignment on edges incident to $v$ satisfies the restriction imposed by $f_v$; otherwise, $f_v = 0$.
+Since each $f_v$ is an EO signature, it evaluates to 1 only when the numbers of input 0s and 1s are equal---hence only Eulerian orientations contribute nonzero values.
 An Eulerian orientation contributes value $1$ if $f_v=1$ for every vertex $v$.
 The \#EO problem outputs the number of Eulerian orientations contributing value $1$.

 \begin{example} Let $\mathcal{F}=\{g_2, g_4, \ldots g_{2n}, \ldots\},$ where $\mathscr{S}(g_{2n})=\{\alpha \in \mathbb{Z}_2^{2n} \mid {\rm wt}(\alpha)= n \}$.
 Then {\rm \#EO}$(\mathcal{\mathcal{F}})$ counts the total number of all Eulerian orientations of the input graph, which is \#P-hard. \end{example}